 He is author of Not Even Past: Barack Obama and the Burden of Race (Princeton University Press, 2010) and Sweet Land of Liberty: The Forgotten Struggle for Civil Rights in the North (Random House, 2008), a Main Selection of the History Book Club and a finalist for the 2008 Los Angeles Times Book Prize.
 His first book, The Origins of the Urban Crisis (Princeton University Press, 1996), won the Bancroft Prize in American History, the Philip Taft Prize in Labor History, the President's Book Award of the Social Science History Association, and the Urban History Association Award for Best Book in North American Urban History and was selected a Choice Outstanding Academic Book, an American Prospect On-Line Top Shelf Book on Race and Inequality, and a Lingua Franca Breakthrough Book on Race.
 It has been translated into Japanese.
 In 2005, Princeton University Press selected The Origins of the Urban Crisis as one of its 100 most influential books of the past one hundred years and published a new edition of The Origins of the Urban Crisis as a Princeton Classic.

-Sugrue's most recent book is These United States: A Nation in the Making, 1890 to the Present, coauthored with Glenda Gilmore of Yale University.
+Sugrue's most recent book is The Long Year: A 2020 Reader, with Caitlin Zaloom.
+He is also author of These United States: A Nation in the Making, 1890 to the Present, coauthored with Glenda Gilmore of Yale University.
 A selection of the History Book Club and the Military History Book Club, it has been reviewed in Slate and the New York Times, which hailed it as "revisionist history at its best."
 Sugrue is currently engaged in a research project on race, ethnicity, and citizenship in France and the United States and spent part of June 2009 conducting research in the suburbs of Paris.
 His long-term research project is a history of the rise and travails of the modern American real estate industry, from the late nineteenth century to the current economic crisis.
 Sugrue's other books include W.E.B.
-DuBois, Race, and the City: The Philadelphia Negro and its Legacy (University of Pennsylvania Press, 1998), co-edited with Michael B. Katz; The New Suburban History (University of Chicago Press, 2006) with Kevin Kruse; Immigration and Metropolitan Revitalization in the United States (University of Pennsylvania Press, 2017) co-edited with Domenic Vitiello; Neoliberal Cities (NYU Press, 2020), co-edited with Andrew J. Diamond, and The Long Year: A 2020 Reader (Columbia University Press, 2021), co-edited with Caitlin Zaloom.
+DuBois, Race, and the City: The Philadelphia Negro and its Legacy (University of Pennsylvania Press, 1998), co-edited with Michael B. Katz; The New Suburban History (University of Chicago Press, 2006) with Kevin Kruse; Immigration and Metropolitan Revitalization in the United States (University of Pennsylvania Press, 2017) co-edited with Domenic Vitiello; Neoliberal Cities (NYU Press, 2020), co-edited with Andrew J. Diamond.
 He is one of the founding co-editors of the book series Politics and Culture in Modern America at the University of Pennsylvania Press.
 Several books in the critically acclaimed series have won major prizes.
 Sugrue also serves on a number of other editorial boards.

 Sugrue has published over 40 articles in such places as the Journal of American History, Journal of Urban History, Labor History, Prospects, International Labor and Working-Class History, American Behavioral Scientist, Yale Journal of Law and the Humanities, Michigan Journal of Race and the Law, Budapest Quarterly, and in several edited collections on a wide range of topics including modern American culture and politics, affirmative action, twentieth-century conservatism and liberalism, race, urban economic development, suburbanization, poverty and public policy, and colonial American history.
 His essays and reviews have also appeared in the New York Times, National Geographic, The Nation, Wall Street Journal, The Atlantic, Dissent, Boston Globe, Washington Post, Chicago Tribune, The Hollywood Reporter, Detroit Free Press, and Philadelphia Inquirer.
 He has also blogged on Talking Points Memo.
 Sugrue's essay "Affirmative Action from Below" was published in The Best American History Essays 2006 (Palgrave Macmillan), a collection of ten essays selected from over three hundred learned and popular journals.
 His work has been translated into Japanese, German, French, Italian, Spanish, Portuguese, and Hungarian.